Medical Reviewer- Device Safety

 Pharmacovigilance and Regulatory Knowledge:

-Solid understanding of pharmacovigilance frameworks, adverse event assessment and management, device deficiency evaluation, and IMDRF coding.
+You need to have a deep understanding of pharmacovigilance frameworks, adverse event assessment device, deficiency evaluation, and IMDRF coding.

 Narrative and Documentation Skills: